 The OperatorEdgeDataNetwork IOC is, optionally defined to contain attributes to support an available edge data network.
 An instance of OperatorEdgeDataNetwork IOC should be created and configured for each EDN shared with another operator.
 When configured the attributes override those in the associated EdgeDataNetwork instance.
 The attribute of this IOC are same as defined for EdgeDataNetwork IOC in 3GPP TS 28.538.
 This IOC when instantiated represents a particular EDN shared with the L-OP.

-In order to establish the federation the L-OP request P-OP to create an instance of EdgeFederation IOC.
+In order to establish the federation, the L-OP request P-OP to create an instance of EdgeFederation IOC.
 L-OP can then query for the offered edge resources and update the accepted edge resources accordingly.
 Based on the accepted edge resource, producer instantiate OperatorEdgeDataNetwork IOC to represent the accepted edge resource which is shared with the L-OP.
 The federation relationship established can be updated by the L-OP at any point of time in future.

+In order to remove existing federation relationship, the L-OP request P-OP to delete an existing instance of EdgeFederation IOC, this will also result in deletion of related OperatorEdgeDataNetwork MOI.

 Note: The agreed federation information (e.g offered EDN and selected EDN) should be available to L-OP also so that L-OP can decide if it want to deploy an EAS on P-OPs network if and when required.

 6.3.
 Key Issue#3: EDN Sharing

+6.3.1 Description

-Once the federation relationship is established, the OPs can share the EDN available in their network with each other.
+Once the federation relationship is established, the P-OPs can share the EDN available in its network with L-OP.
 An OP can select some of the EDN from the offered list and register that with the other OP.
 This will imply that the OP may use the edge resources available in the registered EDN only.

 This is crucial to investigate in the method and solutions used for EDN sharing management.
 It is to be discussed whether it require enhancement to edge NRM and the procedures defined in TS 28.538.